cablelabs/micronets-pi/README.md

 This should copy the required files to `/etc/micronets`.
 You might have to create this folder first.
 It will also copy the startup script to `/etc/init.d`

+## Configuration
+On startup, if `config/thisRegistration.json` does not exist, it is copied from `config/registration.json`. (it is not a file in the repository).
+Also, if `config/thisDevice` does not exist, a symlink is created to `config/devices/device-0.json`.
+This is done to preserve the device configuration when the software is updated.

 ## Operation
 - You may have to edit `config/thisRegistration.json` and change the url if the server base url is not `https://demo.alpineseniorcare.com/micronets2`
 - On first run, if `config/thisRegistration.json` does not exist, it is created by copying `config/registration.json`